Todd Edward Kulczyk

 I truly believe that if we are to find long-term healing and mental health, it will be found in effective safe connection.
 All of our individual work should lead to connection.
 All of our relational work should lead to connection.
 We have known for a long time the cost of loneliness and isolation.
 We need each other.

-We will consider your experience in family context as well as the broader social, spiritual, and political framework.
-Possibilities along our journey will be inspired by you.
+We will consider your experience at the intersection of all your identities and the systems around them.
 We may question the effect of gender roles and stereotyping as well as investigating our cultural understanding.
 We may use creative arts to bridge the relationship between language and action.
 We may spend time unblocking emotional expression and opening up to your inner experience.

 I advocate for, honour, and am inclusive of all gender and sexual diversities communities as well as the diversity of non-dyadic intimate relationships.

-Therapy can be a challenging, cathartic, difficult, amazing, eye-opening, and beautiful process.
-I will be there to guide and support you in our sessions together and will help you to bring about positive change in your life.
+Therapy can be a challenging, cathartic, difficult, amazing, eye-opening, and a beautiful process.
+I will be there to guide and support you in our sessions together with a deep intention for positive change in your life.

 Recent blog / writing / research:

-I am currently studying decolonizing therapy.
+I am continuing to explore decolonizing therapy.
 I am exploring and following the work of Dr. Jennifer Mullan, Layla Saad, and Ji-Youn.

 I am currently reading/researching: